hamdallah90/elasticsearch/README.md

 ```

 ### Retrieving Models
-Once you have created a model and its associated index type, you are ready to start retrieving data from your index.
+Once you have created a model and its associated index, you are ready to start retrieving data from it.
 You can think of your Elasticsearch model
 as a powerful query builder allowing you to fluently query the index associated with the model.
 The model's `all` method will retrieve all the documents from
 the model's associated Elasticsearch index: